arjun-menon/tax-analyzer/ReadMe.md

 NYC Tax Calculator
 ==================
-This is a tool I wrote for personal use, to get a rough estimate of the taxes owed by an unmarried individual with no dependants living and working in New York City.
+This tool gives you a detailed slab-by-slab breakdown of the taxes owed by taxes owed by an unmarried individual with no dependants living and working in New York City.

 ![Snapshot of web-based interface](https://raw.githubusercontent.com/arjungmenon/nyc-tax-calculator/gh-pages/snapshot-web.png)